 I am not Buddist, nor any religion for that matter and never will be, but I have a very clear sense of belief and a willingness to accept the positive messages for me, whatever their source.

 This was one really changed my life for the good.
-A sutra, I don’t remember the number and name although I had it once.
 It followed a time when I was agonized by regrets as a long-time relationship exploded into a conflagration which blazed through the whole state in which I lived and worked.
-With not only embarassment and humiliation for my former partner and I, it was a stunning revelation for both his and my family.
+With not only embarrassment and humiliation for my former partner and I, it was a stunning revelation for both his and my family.
 Maybe it was the near death experience I had in 2002, when your life flashes before your eyes.